OpenRobotLab/Grounded_3D-LLM/README.md

 ![image-20240515195822834](./README.assets/image-20240515195822834.png)

-## Grounded Scene Caption Data Visualization and Generation
+## Grounded Scene Caption Data Visualization

 Please refer to the [data visualization page](./doc/data_vis.md) for detailed instructions on the minimal setup for visualizing the grounded scene caption dataset.